• Skip to primary navigation

 Chia seeds are high in protein, high in fiber and low in carbs.
 This makes it a popular choice for keto diets.
 Chia seeds are a good food choice for nut-free, grain-free and gluten-free diets.

-This recipe calls for unsweetened coconut milk from a box versus canned whole fat coconut milk.
+This recipe calls for unsweetened coconut milk from a box versus canned coconut milk.
 The fat in canned milk separates and hardens in the fridge, creating an unpleasant texture.

 Unsweetened coconut milk is a keto-friendly alternative to cow’s milk at 1 gram of carbohydrates per 1 cup serving.
 Cow’s milk is 15 grams of carbohydrates per 1 cup serving.
 Most of the carbohydrates in cow’s milk is sugar in the form of lactose.